-Our curriculum leader for Art and Design is Mrs Spencer.
+Our curriculum leader for Art and Design is Mrs Watson.

 At Queniborough Primary School, we value Art and Design as an important part of the children’s entitlement to a broad and balanced curriculum.
 Art and Design provide the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts, and ideas.

 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft, and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity, and wealth of our nation.